A380 resurfacing scheme

 The work will take place on three separate sections of the A380, between Kennford and Newton Abbot.

-Work on the first section is due to start on Monday 4 November 2019 with the other sections following on from this, please see the key dates below.
+Work on the first section was completed before Christmas and the next phase has started.
 The work is expected to last 16 weeks in total, however, it is weather dependent, therefore durations may change.

 To set up the contraflow safely, whilst keeping the road open, lane closures will need to be implemented from Monday 4 November on both sides of the road.
 There will also be the need for one night-time closure on the northbound side to complete the contraflow set up.